Go HomeAstrology Menu

 In The Inner Planets, Sasportas vividly describes Ares (Mars) as:

 "The Sun's Henchman..."
-And, as such, a healthy and well expressed Mars seeks to serve the purposes of the Sun!
+And, as such, a healthy and well expressed Mars seeks to serve the purposes of our Sun!

 Mars in the birth chart reflects your instinct to survive... aggression... assertiveness, and how you go about getting what you need to survive!
 Mars reflects: ME!
 ME!
 ME! (or in your case - YOU!
 YOU!
 YOU!)
 And contrary to popular belief - that's not all BAD!
 BAD!
 BAD!